lino-framework/book/docs/specs/dumps.rst

 >>> shell("python manage_a.py dump2py")
 ... #doctest: +ELLIPSIS
+Started manage_a.py dump2py (using lino_book.projects.dumps.settings.a) --> PID ...
 CommandError: No output_dir specified.
-INFO:lino.core.kernel:Done manage_a.py dump2py (PID ...)
+Done manage_a.py dump2py (PID ...)

 >>> shell("python manage_a.py dump2py a")
 ... #doctest: +ELLIPSIS
+Started manage_a.py dump2py a (using lino_book.projects.dumps.settings.a) --> PID ...
 CommandError: Specified output_dir ...lino_book/projects/dumps/a already exists.
 Delete it yourself if you dare!
-INFO:lino.core.kernel:Done manage_a.py dump2py a (PID ...)
+Done manage_a.py dump2py a (PID ...)

 Here is now a correct call:

 >>> shell("python manage_a.py dump2py tmp/a --overwrite")
 ... #doctest: +ELLIPSIS
+Started manage_a.py dump2py tmp/a --overwrite (using lino_book.projects.dumps.settings.a) --> PID ...
-INFO:lino.modlib.lino_startup.management.commands.dump2py:Wrote 2 objects to .../lino_book/projects/dumps/tmp/a/restore.py and siblings.
+Wrote 2 objects to .../lino_book/projects/dumps/tmp/a/restore.py and siblings.
-INFO:lino.core.kernel:Done manage_a.py dump2py tmp/a --overwrite (PID ...)
+Done manage_a.py dump2py tmp/a --overwrite (PID ...)
 Writing .../lino_book/projects/dumps/tmp/a/restore.py...

 Verify that the newly created dump is as expected: